ehabkost/habkost.net/habkost-net/_drafts/draft-cpuid.markdown

 ```

 Highlights of the process:
 * **Feature names**: QEMU has its own feature name table.
-It normally matches the feature names used by the Linux kernel, but there are exceptions.
+It normally matches
+  the feature names used by the Linux kernel, but there are exceptions.
-* **Machine compat_props**: There's a subtle interaction between CPU models and machine types.
+* **Machine compat_props**: There's a subtle interaction between CPU models and
+  machine types.
 Details below.
 * **Feature filtering**: QEMU filters out features not supported by the host.
   Details below.
-* **Live migration**: the initialization process is **the same** when live migrating a VM from another host.
+* **Live migration**: the initialization process is **the same** when live
+  migrating a VM from another host.
+This has some consequences for live
+  migration safety.
 Details below.

 ### Machine type compat properties